Educating the public and our elected officials on the importance of strong sea services has been an important part of our programming since 1902.

 Commodore John Barry Book Award

-The New York Council Navy League will resume its annual Commodore John Barry Book Award with a ceremony planned for September 2024.
+The New York Council Navy League resumed its annual Commodore John Barry Book Award with a ceremony and reception held on September 19, 2024 at The Union League Club.

 The Barry award, established in 2013, honors the Irish-born Revolutionary War era naval officer widely regarded as “the Father of the American Navy.”
 It is given to the author of the book deemed the best account of naval matters or history published in the preceding calendar year.